 The init and fini routines are used in the example to initialize and destroy the thread-specific data key.
-This operation is done only once, and these routines provide a convenient way of ensuring that this is the case, even if the library is loaded with dlopen().
+This operation is done only once, and these routines provide a convenient way to ensure that this is the case, even if the library is loaded with dlopen().
 See ld(1) for an explanation of how to use the init and fini routines.

-Thread-specific data keys are a limited resource.
-A library that needs to create a large number of data keys should instead be written to create just one and to store all of the separate data items as a structure or an array of pointers pointed to by a single key.
+Thread-specific data keys are provided by DECthreads at run time and are a limited resource.
+If your library must use a large number of data keys, code the library to create just one data key and store all of the separate data items as a structure or an array of pointers pointed to by that key.